JFinnTeacher/Computer-Science-Resources/Links to Useful Sites.md

 ### Github Based Resources

-- [https://github.com/vinta/awesome-python](https://github.com/vinta/awesome-python) - A curated list of Python frameworks, libraries, software and resources.
+- [Awesome Python](https://github.com/vinta/awesome-python) - A curated list of Python frameworks, libraries, software and resources.
 (07/2023)
-- [https://github.com/wesbos/JavaScript30](https://github.com/wesbos/JavaScript30) - 30 Day Javascript Coding Challange - Build 30 apps in 30 Days (07/2023)
+- [JavaScript30](https://github.com/wesbos/JavaScript30) - 30 Day Javascript Coding Challange - Build 30 apps in 30 Days (07/2023)
-- [https://github.com/TheAlgorithms](https://github.com/TheAlgorithms) - Open Source resource for learning Data Structures & Algorithms and their implementation in any Programming Language (07/2023)
+- [The Algorithms](https://github.com/TheAlgorithms) - Open Source resource for learning Data Structures & Algorithms and their implementation in any Programming Language (07/2023)
-- [https://github.com/TheOdinProject](https://github.com/TheOdinProject) - open-source curriculum for learning full-stack web development.
+- [The Odin Project](https://github.com/TheOdinProject) - open-source curriculum for learning full-stack web development.
 (07/2023)
-- [https://github.com/codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
+- [Build Your Own X](https://github.com/codecrafters-io/build-your-own-x) - This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
 (07/2023)
-- [https://github.com/lydiahallie/javascript-questions](https://github.com/lydiahallie/javascript-questions) - A long list of (advanced) JavaScript questions, and their explanations (07/2023)
+- [JavaScript Questions](https://github.com/lydiahallie/javascript-questions) - A long list of (advanced) JavaScript questions, and their explanations (07/2023)
 - [Open Source Society University Path to Computer Science](https://github.com/ossu/computer-science) - A roadmap to learning Computer science using freely available resources

 ### YouTube Resources

-- [https://www.youtube.com/@coreyms/playlists](https://www.youtube.com/@coreyms/playlists) - Corey Schafer YouTube Channel with a wide range of Coding Tutorials (07/2023)
+- [Corey Schafer YouTube Channel](https://www.youtube.com/@coreyms/playlists) - Corey Schafer YouTube Channel with a wide range of Coding Tutorials (07/2023)
-- [https://www.youtube.com/@DanielMurrayMakes/playlists](https://www.youtube.com/@DanielMurrayMakes/playlists) - Daniel Murry Channel CS Teacher from Dublin (07/2023)
+- [Daniel Murray Makes](https://www.youtube.com/@DanielMurrayMakes/playlists) - Daniel Murry Channel CS Teacher from Dublin (07/2023)

 ### Computational Thinking

-- [https://www.nicholawilkin.com/single-post/computational-thinking](https://www.nicholawilkin.com/single-post/computational-thinking) - What is Computational Thinking and how to Effectivly teach it (07/2023)
+- [Computational Thinking Guide](https://www.nicholawilkin.com/single-post/computational-thinking) - What is Computational Thinking and how to Effectivly teach it (07/2023)

 ### Games for T&L

-- [https://flippybitandtheattackofthehexadecimalsfrombase16.com/](https://flippybitandtheattackofthehexadecimalsfrombase16.com/) - A nice pixel style game to help students learn and become familar with Hexadecimal numbers (07/2023)
+- [Flippy Bit and the Attack of the Hexadecimals](https://flippybitandtheattackofthehexadecimalsfrombase16.com/) - A nice pixel style game to help students learn and become familar with Hexadecimal numbers (07/2023)